M3S-Cloud/ChatGPT4MS/README.md

 # ChatGPT4MS
-This is the repository for our paper titled "ChatGPT for Microservice Development: How far can we go?" submitted to Microservices 2023: https://www.conf-micro.services/2023/.
+This is the repository for our paper titled "ChatGPT for Microservice Development: How far can we go?" submitted to [Microservices 2023](https://www.conf-micro.services/2023/).

 <p>
 Both microservices and generative AI play significant roles in code development, prompting the question of how generative AI can aid in building a microservice-based system.
-Although \chatgpt{} has been evaluated for structuring microservices and generating code snippets, limited research exists on its ability to fully develop a microservice-based system.
-This paper aims to evaluate whether \chatgpt{} can construct a complete system with minimal human oversight, using a known development example.
+Although ChatGPT-4 has been evaluated for structuring microservices and generating code snippets, limited research exists on its ability to fully develop a microservice-based system.
+This paper aims to evaluate whether ChatGPT-4 can construct a complete system with minimal human oversight, using a known development example.
 To address this objective, we formulated the following research questions: Is it possible to fully build a microservices system  only using ChatGPT?
 What are the limitations of ChatGPT for building microservice architecture?
 What manual/human interventions are needed?

-To achieve this, we conducted a preliminary investigation by attempting to replicate SockShop\footnote{https://microservices-demo.github.io/}, a demonstration example of microservices systems, through conversation with \chatgpt{}.
+To achieve this, we conducted a preliminary investigation by attempting to replicate [SockShop](https://microservices-demo.github.io/), a demonstration example of microservices systems, through conversation with ChatGPT-4.
 The result of this paper will enable a new line of research into the automatic generation of new services or automated software maintenance.
 The remainder of this paper presents related works, the approach adopted for building the system, a research roadmap towards automated generative microservice-based development.
 </p>